 Construction

-Another key difference between the two is the distribution layers.
+Another key difference between the sanitary pads and incontinence pads is the distribution layers.
 Menstrual blood and fluid are much thicker than urine and can't travel through thin membranes easily.
-As a result, period pads usually have an open design that allows for the absorption of vaginal discharge.
+As a result, sanitary pads usually have an open design that allows for the absorption of vaginal discharge.

 Incontinence pads usually have a multi-layer design with an outer top sheet.
 This top sheet pulls the liquid down into the next layer when a leak occurs until the urine reaches the absorbent core.
 The top sheet then dries more quickly than the rest of the pad.
 This increases the level of comfort that you experience while wearing the bladder control pads and reduces the amount of moisture your skin comes in contact with to lower the likelihood of irritation.
 As a result of their layered design and top sheet, incontinence pads can play an important role in incontinence skin care, while menstrual pads generally can't.